Director of Education

 Schools Team Leader – School Improvement Lead

-Lallie had been a Headteacher for 19 years and have lead three Church Schools during this time.
+Lallie has been a Headteacher for 19 years and led three Church Schools during this time.

 She has been a Primary Excellence Project Headteacher in Kent where she supported schools across the county and in North West Kent with training, school improvement and leadership as well as being a School Improvement Partner.
 For the past five years she has acted as a Mentor/Coach to other Heads in both Kent and Thurrock.